breno-c-bispo/HGSP_BrainFunctionalConnectivityAnalysis/README.md

 ### <a id='general_information'></a> General information:

- The primary purpose of this project is to reproduce the results depicted in the paper entitled **Emergence of Higher-Order Functional Brain Connectivity with Hypergraph Signal Processing**, published in *32nd European Signal Processing Conference (EUSIPCO 2024)*, and **From Pairwise to Higher-order Clustering: A (Hyper-)graph Signal Processing Approach on Brain Functional Connectivity Analysis**, submitted on *IEEE Journal of Biomedical and Health Informatics (JBHI)*.
+ The primary purpose of this project is to reproduce the results depicted in the paper entitled **Emergence of Higher-Order Functional Brain Connectivity with Hypergraph Signal Processing**, published in *32nd European Signal Processing Conference (EUSIPCO 2024)*, and **From Pairwise to Higher-Order Brain Community Detection: A Hypergraph Signal Processing Approach on Brain Functional Connectivity Analysis**, submitted on *Computers in Biology and Medicine* journal.

 ### <a id='content'></a> Content: